ehwest/mdn_qms/Quality_Manual/README.md

 11. **APPENDIX: Quality System Quick Access Facility**

-This appendix provides a link to each of the Quality Procedures used to operate Medical Data Networks, LLC so as to deliver quality products that align with applicable rules and regulations.
+This appendix enumerates each of the Quality Procedures used to operate Medical Data Networks, LLC so as to deliver quality products that align with applicable rules and regulations.
+The state of the approval for each such document is provided.

 **Quality System Procedures**